ErikBean/cribbagePatch/README.md

 real time cribbage game

 Refactor TODO:
-1. Need someplace to put derived data
+1. DONE!
+Need someplace to put derived data (this.state...not the best)
-2.
+2. Need message to cut the deck
-3. Update gun to 0.6.1
+3. DONE!
+Update gun to 0.6.1
 4. Fifteens could be computed faster by converting hand to integers FIRST!
 5. BUG: doing first cut doesn't grey out button for second cut
 6. Serious trouble restarting the game